reedspool/html-wiki/entries/project/logbook.md

 Future: All around I had peppered `/${filename}` because some places I was storing filenames with no leading slash and other places I was storing it with a leading slash.
 I wanted to unify on one expectation, leading slash or no. I felt I was going to head towards yes, always including the leading slash.
 I couldn't think of anywhere in the codebase I was removing the leading slash, only adding it.
 From the URL spec, it looked like I was talking about ["path absolute URL strings"](https://url.spec.whatwg.org/#path-absolute-url-string) as opposed to ["path relative URL strings"](https://url.spec.whatwg.org/#path-relative-url-string), which maybe I'd find use for later.
 For now, I was always referring to a full path from some root so absolute made sense.
 I refactored everything around this.
 I considered using TypeScript's string template types to help, but I worried that might be too finicky for any possible gain.

 Future: I thought about how the bulk of the work was building an engine which comprised both the templating engine and the query language together.
 And this engine was a distinct component from the server.
 It so happened that the engine did a lot of things we consider a server to do.
 But the server part which dealt with HTTP requests was distinct.
 When the server received an HTTP request, it used all the information in that request to configure a call to this engine, and then it handled the response of that engine to the HTTP response most of the time.
 But the engine was a well-delineated compoonent, so I thought it was a good idea to extract and separate that from the server.
 I imagined other uses for the engine as well, for example:

-Future: I made a CLI command to generate a static site out of all the dynamic pages.
-This process used the same engine as the HTTP server, but it didn't need to start the server and make an HTTP request, it just called that engine directly.
-It essentially scanned the whole directory structure of the "entries" directory, and for each page, sent a command to the engine to do what it would do if it got a request to view that page, including applying any templating, and then write out the results into a similar directory structure which could be packaged or served statically.

 ### Sat Aug  9 09:57:24 PM PDT 2025